Maytree (band)

-Maytree (메이트리) is a South Korean five-member a cappella group.
-Members are Sang-in (S.I.)
+Maytree (메이트리) is a South Korean a cappella group project led by Sang In Jang.
+The group was most notable to English speaking audiences in the five-member group era from 2017 to 2026 when the members were Sang-in (S.I.)
 Jang, Soo-kyung (Soo) Kang, Young-hoon (Hoony) Kwon, Won-jong Kim, and Su-yeon (Erika) Lim.
-The group's members compose and arrange most of their songs.
-From 2021, they released numerous sound effect a cappella videos such as Squid Game medley on YouTube and TikTok, which have made them popular.
+The group's members composed and arranged most of their songs.
+They released numerous sound effect a cappella videos such as Squid Game medley on YouTube and TikTok, which have made them popular.
+As of 2026, the group went through a massive restructuring effort, as the group aims to hire new members, starting a "Season 2" of the project.

 History

 Formation of the group (2000-2006)

-The group was started in 2000 by the members of the university acappella club called "Gigahitz" where they created a 6 member group called "Mi wansung (美완성, a pun on the Korean word that means incomplete and describes that they are beautifully complete.)."
+The group was started in 2000 by the members of the university acappella club called "Gigahitz" where they created a 6 member group called "Mi wansung (美완성, a pun on the Korean word that means incomplete and describes that they are beautifully complete).
 Three members of this original lineup left the group for personal reasons, and three new members Kim Jung-hoon (then baritone) Park Ji-eun (then soprano) and Choi Kyung-young (then tenor) joined the group to form their first lineup as 6-member group Maytree led by Jang Sang-in and Choi Hong-seok and released their first album "Maybe" in 2005.
 Even during these early days they appeared in commercials in South Korea.